 - 2.6.
 Modifications are required to be characterized on the basis of their safety significance (see para.
 4.39 of SSR-2/2 (Rev. 1) [1]), and should be designed and implemented in a time frame that is consistent with this safety significance.
-A suggested system for categorizing modifications on the basis of their safety significance is shown in Appendix I. Reasonably practicable safety improvements should be implemented in a timely manner.
-If a modification cannot be implemented promptly, adequate temporary modifications should be considered, and if necessary, implemented until the permanent modification is fully implemented. - 2.7.
+A suggested system for categorizing modifications on the basis of their safety significance is shown in Appendix I. - 2.7.
 Modifications that might affect safety should be divided into the following two categories: - (a) Modifications directly relating to plant configuration: - Modifications to structures, systems and components or process software (including the relevant documentation); - Modifications to operational limits and conditions; - Modifications to operating procedures; - A combination of these. - (b) Modifications to the operating organization: - Changes in organizational structures or resources; - Modifications of the management system that might affect plant safety; - Modifications relating to safety assessment tools and processes, including those made to reflect improved knowledge of physical phenomena (e.g. from the results of research and development); - A combination of these. - 2.8.
 An example showing the elements of a modification process for safety related modifications is given in Appendix II.
 The process in Appendix II distinguishes between plant configuration (technical, document and procedural) modifications relating to the plant design (see Sections 4 and 7), and modifications to the management system (safety related organizational changes: see Sections 5 and 8). - 2.9.
 As part of the programme to manage modifications, changes in the supply chain of products or services should also be considered. - 2.10.
-Modifications that have no safety significance should also be documented.
+All modifications should be documented in proportion to their safety significance.
 In cases where this is not readily apparent, the absence of any safety significance should be demonstrated by the operating organization. - 2.11.
 Modifications to computer based systems and associated hardware and software are required to be controlled using the same principles and methods that apply generally to modifications: see para.
 4.42 of SSR-2/2 (Rev. 1) [1].
 In some cases, issues might arise that uniquely affect computer based applications, and these should be taken into account in the procedure for modifications.
-Further recommendations are provided in IAEA Safety Standards Series No. SSG-39, Design of Instrumentation and Control Systems for Nuclear Power Plants
+Further recommendations are provided in IAEA Safety Standards Series No. SSG-39, Design of Instrumentation and Control Systems for Nuclear Power Plants [12].